scapaf64-prog/my-python-games/README.md

 Control with Arrow Keys and SPACE for shooting or drop down in Tetris.. :)

-mp4-files are short videos of the game.
+mp4-files are short videos of the games.